Rate this article 4.90476190476190551 based on 21 reviews

 Others: the beneficial owners of the company are subject to disclosure requirements, meaning that their names will be publicly available with the Companies Registry.

 Our agents specializing in Hong Kong company formation can provide more details on these issues as well as others related to incorporating an LLC.
 If you wish to incorporate this type of company in 2021, our team is here to help you each step of the way with the pre- and post-registration compliance requirements.
 If needed, we can begin to draft the incorporation documents before you arive in the city, once you send us the most important documents needed for LLC incorporation.
 Once you are in Hong Kong, we will guide you to register the LLC and obtain the needed special permits and licenses.
+For more details about the Hong Kong limited company registration procedure, our team is at your disposal.

 Additional information about an LLC in Hong Kong